keyframesfound/comms-relay/README.md

 ## Usage

-1. Open your browser and navigate to the project URL.
+1. app.py refers to the normal MacOS version
-2. Use the navigation bar to switch between tabs.
-3. For video streams, click the **Full Screen** button to enlarge the view.
-4. Use the **Py Cameras** tab to access Python-based camera feeds.
+2. raspberry.py refers to the RaspberryPi version

 ## Setup